alanverresen/django-keys/README.rst

     $ python3 -m djangokeys generate-key --length 128

-After integrating `django-keys` into your settings files, you can also generate a new .env file based on your Django settings (**not implemented yet**):
+After integrating `django-keys` into Django's settings module, you can also automatically generate a new .env file with all used environment variables:

 .. code-block:: sh